 The question on your mind is probably “Okay, how do I get this YouTube traffic generation from my videos?”

 Simple, you can:

 - Include titles in the video that show your logo

 - Add website URL’s to your video feed (generally along the bottom)

 - Place your URL into the description box under the video

 - Buy ads on your own videos which users can click

 Once you have your video produced – it’s only a matter of optimizing it for search engines and getting it found on YouTube.
 Adding branding and website links will bring people to your site just as you would with any other platform; YouTube is the medium but you’re still controlling the message, it just so happens to be in video format.

-There are a few ways to inject CTA’s, including:
+There are a few ways to inject CTA’s to capitalize on this YouTube traffic generation, including:

 - Stating it in the video such as “go now to my website in the link below for more details”